PT By State Series

 My findings revealed that people in Iowa engage in moderate physical activity.

-With such a high obesity prevalence contrasted by the high availability of fitness options, we can safely assume that most of your prospects will fit into the weight training category.
+With such a high obesity prevalence contrasted with the high availability of fitness options, we can safely assume that most of your prospects will fit into the weight training category.

-We can also assume that most of your potential client base will be situated in commercial gyms, fitness centers, and health clubs, which is where you should target your services.
+We can also assume that most of your potential client base will be in commercial gyms, fitness centers, and health clubs, where you should target your services.

 A great way to capture such a market would be through small group training.
 It’s a great dynamic for motivation and is a financial win-win since your clients pay less, and you earn more.